Communication Skills In Cv Sample

 If you feel your communication skills need improvement, don't let that discourage you.
 Instead, address it proactively.
 You can:

-- Focus on transferable skills: Even if you lack extensive experience in a particular area of communication, highlight transferable skills from other experiences.
-For example, skills learned in writing reports can be applied to writing marketing materials.
+• Focus on transferable skills: Even if you lack extensive experience in a particular area of communication, highlight transferable skills from other experiences.
+To give you an idea, skills learned in writing reports can be applied to writing marketing materials.

 Common Mistakes to Avoid